 The Ethics Board will periodically (no less than every five years) review this

-Ethics Code, the enforcement of the Ethics Code, and the Ethics Board's rules, regulations, and administrative procedures to determine whether they promote integrity, public confidence, and participation in city government, and whether they set forth clear and enforceable, common sense standards of conduct.
+Ethics Code, the enforcement of the Ethics Code, and the Ethics Board's rules, regulations, and administrative procedures to determine whether they promote integrity, public confidence, and participation in city government, and whether they set forth clear and enforceable common-sense standards of conduct.

 COMMENT SECTION 38: It is important to be certain that persons who have complaints lodged against them receive due process.
 The city attorney must be involved in this process if a complaint is filed.